chetanbg1/cbg-aws/README.md

 **Amazon Route 53
 --
 Amazon Route 53 is a DNS web service.
-It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.
+It gives developers and businesses a reliable way to route and users to internet applications hosted in AWS.

 Amazon Route 53 connects user requests to infrastructure running in AWS (such as Amazon EC2 instances and load balancers).
 It can route users to infrastructure outside of AWS.